 With a large enough depth of field, this actually gives you more freedom than you might expect when working with slightly less predictable paths and trajectories.
 I have used this technique to photograph extreme skiing in Alaska, where all you really know is where an athlete will ski +- 100ft.
 If you’re working at a great distance, it’s quite possible to get a depth of field that will encompass 100ft, meaning you can use the back button to pre-focus on a mountainside ten minutes before the athlete skis down it, and still have confidence in your shot when they decide they are ready to drop into their line.

 Focus Consistency for Panoramas

-When capturing multiple photos to stitch together for a panorama, you need to make sure that the focus distance has been maintained for every shot otherwise the images won’t blend together seamlessly.
+When capturing multiple photos to stitch together for a panorama, you need to make sure that the focus distance has been maintained for every shot otherwise the images won’t blend seamlessly.
 Once again, if your camera is still set up in the default half-press focus mode, you’ll be forced to mess around with changing the lens to manual focus mode when you need to take your shots for the panorama.
 If you don’t do that, your AF points will fall on objects at different distances for each photo, and your panorama will be ruined.

 Back button focus solves this problem again.
 Just focus once with a press of that button, and then rotate yourself (or camera on a tripod) to capture your panoramic images.
 You can even take multiple sets of images to make sure you got everything you need, and you still won’t have to worry about focusing again as long as you didn’t significantly alter your own position.
 Assuming you are working with a small aperture and a very large depth of field, you still don’t need to refocus if you move a few feet back or forth, because that kind of small shift in a large depth of field won’t be noticeable.
 If you need to move left or right, no problem at all!
 The distance between you and a distant plane of focus isn’t going to change.